-Accounting for Tax Exempt Bond Securitization ("TEBS") and Tender Option Bond ("TOB") Financing Arrangements The Company has evaluated the accounting guidance in regard to the TEBS and TOB Financing arrangements (Note 11) and has determined that the securitization transactions do not meet the accounting criteria for a sale or transfer of financial assets and will, therefore, be accounted for as a secured financing transactions.
+Accounting for Tax Exempt Bond Securitization ("TEBS") and Tender Option Bond ("TOB") Financing Arrangements

+The Company has evaluated the accounting guidance in regard to the TEBS and TOB Financing arrangements (Note 11) and has determined that the securitization transactions do not meet the accounting criteria for a sale or transfer of financial assets and will, therefore, be accounted for as a secured financing transactions.
 More specifically, the guidance on transfers and servicing sets forth the conditions that must be met to de-recognize a transferred financial asset.
-This guidance provides, in part, that the transferred assets through any of the following:
+This guidance provides, in part, that the transferor has surrendered control over transferred assets if and only if the transferor does not maintain effective control over the transferred assets through any of the following:

-- 1. An agreement that both entitles and obligates the transferor to repurchase or redeem them before their maturity, - 2.
-The ability to unilaterally cause the holder to return specific assets, other than through a cleanup call, or - 3.
+- An agreement that both entitles and obligates the transferor to repurchase or redeem them before their maturity, - 2.
+The ability to unilaterally cause the holder to return specific assets, other than through a cleanup call, - 3.
 An agreement that permits the transferee to require the transferor to repurchase the transferred financial assets at a price that is so favorable to the transferee that it is probable that the transferee will require the transferor to repurchase them.